unosolo/devbox/README.md

 ```

-#### Website
+#### Websites
-You can set up a site by mapping a domain name to a root folder on the VM.
-The domain name is set via the `site` property and the root folder set via the `root` property.
-By default the root folder will be set to `/vagrant`.
+You can set up one or more sites by mapping the domain names to its root folder on the VM.
+The domain name is set via the `url` property and the root folder set via the `root` property.
+The root folder must be set to a directory in `/vagrant/sites/`.
+You must setup each site under `sites` property as follow:
 ```
-site: site.dev
+sites:
+    - site1:
+        url: site.example1.dev
+        root: /vagrant/sites/example1
+    - site2:
+        url: site.example2.dev
+        root: /vagrant/sites/example2

 root: /path/to/root/folder/on/vm
 ```
 The domain name must be added to your machines `hosts` file.
 Example: